hiker/PSyclone/doc/getting_going.rst

     usage: generator.py [-h] [-oalg OALG] [-opsy OPSY]  [-api API] filename generator.py: error: too few arguments

-Examples are provided in the example directory.
-There are 3 subdirectories in the examples directory corresponding to different API's that are supported by PSyclone.
+Examples are provided in the examples directory.
+There are 3 subdirectories (dynamo, gocean and gunghoproto) in the examples directory corresponding to different
+API's that are supported by PSyclone.
 In this case we are going to use one of the dynamo examples
 ::
-    > cd <PSYCLONEHOME>/example/dynamo/eg1
+    > cd <PSYCLONEHOME>/examples/dynamo/eg1
     > python ../../../src/generator.py -oalg dynamo_alg.f90 -opsy dynamo_psy.f90 dynamo.F90

-You should see two new files created called dynamo_alg.f90 and dynamo_psy.f90
+You should see two new files created called dynamo_alg.f90 (containing the re-written algorithm layer) and dynamo_psy.f90 (containing the generated PSy layer).

 You can also run the runme.py example to see the interactive API in action